MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 Email notifications may be sent to users depending on the preferences that they have set in their Yammer notification settings.
 This applies both to connected and non-connected groups.

+## What happens when you create a new Office 365 connected Yammer group

+When you create an Office 365 connected group, in addition to your regular Yammer group features, the new Office 365 group is created, and a new SharePoint site and document library, OneNote notebook, and Planner are created for the group.
+These resources can be accessed from the Yammer group page in Yammer.

 ## Plans for additional integration with Office 365 Groups

 Yammer's integration with Office 365 Groups started in 2017.
 Subsequent phases will address remaining groups types, Office 365 tenants, and deliver integration with Outlook calendar and enhancements for SharePoint and Planner.
 The best place to stay informed of change management is to follow the Yammer updates on the [Office 365 Roadmap](https://fasttrack.microsoft.com/roadmap).